aaronmitchell1/RAP_GWAS/PRS/PLINK/README.md

 To format dosage BGEN files to include only the SNPs used in the PRS so they are more manageable, you can use bgenix (seems to be fairly quick).

-qctool is annoyingly sensitive to the sample on line 14079 which is misformatted, make a new .sample file excluding this sample.
-But then you have to make 22 new bfiles as it can't handle there being different nsamples in sample and bfiles...
+qctool is annoyingly sensitive samples i.e, on line 14079 which are misformatted, so don't use it and use bgenix instead.